 - Purchaser statements: reconciled against field data before submission.

 The Powder River Basin horizontals typically have pad-level automation that makes data capture cleaner.
 The legacy verticals across the state: and the stripper wells in the Big Horn Basin: run on pumper field data, which is where the problems come from.
+Across production-report filing across states, Wyoming’s severance-tax cross-check is the one that catches pumper-captured inconsistencies fastest.

 How GreaseBook Fits Wyoming Operator Workflows